daytonaio/daytona-provider-docker/README.md

-# daytona-docker-provisioner-plugin
+# daytona-docker-provider
-The Docker provisioner plugin for Daytona
+The Docker Provider for Daytona